agsb/f2u/README.md

 # References

 1. In eforth for Cortex M4,  http://forth.org/OffeteStore/1013_eForthAndZen.pdf
-https://code.google.com/archive/p/subtle-stack/downloads, to use in a ESP32, Dr. C.H.Ting uses a optimal aprouach for forth engine, with cpu family specific instructions (ISA) *inline into dictionary*.
+https://code.google.com/archive/p/subtle-stack/downloads, to use in a ESP32, Dr. C.H.Ting uses a optimal approach for forth engine, with cpu family specific instructions (ISA) *inline into dictionary*.

 _in my opinion best and ideal solution per cpu_ (at cost of size and portability)

 ; the interpreter, in macro code: